mickael-kerjean/filestash-website/_posts/2020-07-08-free-ftp-server-online.md

 language: en
 ---

-Looking for a free FTP server?
-We've scoured the internet looking for the best options and shortlist the best ones for each categories:

-1. hosting companies that provide a [free FTP server](#fully-managed--online-ftp-servers) as part of their free plan
-2. a list of publicly accessible [FTP servers](#ftp-server-with-anonymous-access) that allow anonymous access
+A curated list of hosting companies that provides [free FTP server](#fully-managed--online-ftp-servers) as part of their free plan along with [free server software](#free-server-software) you can install on your own hardware and publicly accessible [FTP servers](#ftp-server-with-anonymous-access) that allow anonymous access.
-3. [server software](#free-server-software) you can install on your own hardware.

 ## Fully managed / online FTP servers